Lonely Wives: Production

 Pathé announced that the film was going into production in mid-November 1930, with Russell Mack at the helm.
 Shortly after, it was reported that La Plante had been attached to the cast; La Plante was returning to films after a brief seven-month hiatus, during which time speculation arose that her career might be over.
 Her appearance in this film, and its success, would re-ignite her career.
 On December 7, it was learned that DeLeon would be adapting the story into a screenplay, and on the 10th the announcement came that Esther Ralston and Patsy Ruth Miller would be added to the list of cast members, along with Edward Everett Horton.
-Horton and Miller had co-starred the prior year in four films together for Warner Brothers.
+Horton and Miller had co-starred in four films together for Warner Brothers during the previous season.
 The following day, December 11, The Film Daily announced that the film had begun production.
 Included in the cast was Spencer Charters, who had acted with Mack in several Broadway plays.

-Pathe announced that the film would be part of its 1931 schedule, and it began to appear on its list of upcoming releases in the trades, but without a specific release date.
-The release was held up in late January due to the sale of Pathe to RKO Pictures.
-By the end of the month the go-ahead was given to release the film.
-Finally on February 16 RKO announced they would be releasing the film the following week.
-Several days prior to its release, Pathe announced that the marketing campaign for the film would include "tie-ins" with a coterie of manufacturers and retail stores.
-The campaign would include drug stores and department stores, and have advertising material supplied by manufacturers such as Underwood (typewriters), John H. Woodbury (toiletries), and Jo-Cur Laboratories (beauty products).
+Pathé announced that the film would be part of its 1931 schedule.
+It began to appear in the trades on Pathe's list of upcoming releases, but without a specific release date.
+The release was held up in late January due to the sale of Pathé to RKO Pictures.
+By the end of the month, the go-ahead was given to release the film.
+Finally, on February 16, RKO announced they would release the film the following week.
+Several days prior to its release, Pathé announced that the marketing campaign for the film would include "tie-ins" with a coterie of manufacturers and retail stores.
+The campaign would include drug stores and department stores, and have advertising material supplied by such manufacturers as Underwood (typewriters), John H. Woodbury (toiletries), and Jo-Cur Laboratories (beauty products).
 Lonely Wives was released by RKO on February 22, 1931.